jturner297/Embedded-Simon-Says/README.md

 <img src="assets/STM-SAYS_thumbnailGIF.gif" width="500" />

-A faithful recreation of the classic Simon memory game, built entirely on STM32 using LEDs and buttons.
+A faithful recreation of the classic **Simon memory game**, built entirely on STM32 using LEDs and buttons.

 ## Overview
 **Embedded Simon Says** recreates the iconic memory game using the **STM32L476RG microcontroller**.
 It features **two distinct gameplay modes**.
 Perfect for practicing pattern recognition or just testing your memory.